 For many years I felt shame when I would try something new.
 I know it seems strange.
 But many people chalked it up to me having a short attention span.
 Sometimes, yes I would move on to something else before I had finished the first exploration.
 But it is truly what helped me grow as a person.
 It helped me discover who I was and how I fit into this crazy world.
 The one thing I realized is that all this creative exploration was always because I was trying to better myself.
 I have always had a passion for knowledge and learning new things.
 And that’s why I stopped apologizing for my butterfly tendencies and so should you.

-The next time you feel bad for being a creative explorer think of all the good it can do for you.
+The next time you feel bad for using creative exploration as self care, think of all the good it is doing for you.

 - You can develop tons of useful skills for work or home